kubernetes/community/sig-apps/charter.md

 ## Scope

-SIG Apps covers developing, deploying, and operating applications on Kubernetes with a focus on the application developer and application operator experience.
+SIG Apps is responsible for developing, deploying, and operating applications on Kubernetes with a focus on the application developer and application operator experience.

 ### In scope